Crosstalk Insensitive Trapped-Ion Entanglement through Coupling Matrix Engineering

-Previous proposals for crosstalk-insensitive entangling operations use mid-gate single-qubit flips on the target or neighbor ions to echo out unwanted entangling operations between target and neighbor ions~\cite{parrado_rodriguez2021, fang2022}.
-In this manuscript, we instead directly construct entangling gates that are insensitive to crosstalk by exciting the vibrational modes of the ion string in ratios that produce an effective ion-ion coupling matrix that excludes interactions between the target ions and their crosstalk-affected neighbors.
+Previous proposals for crosstalk-insensitive entangling operations use mid-gate single-qubit rotations to echo out unwanted entangling operations between target and neighbor ions~\cite{parrado_rodriguez2021, fang2022}.
+In this work, we instead directly construct entangling gates that are insensitive to crosstalk by exciting the vibrational modes of the ion string in ratios that produce an effective ion-ion coupling matrix that excludes interactions between the target ions and their crosstalk-affected neighbors.